syncloud/docs/templates/header.md

 insert content here
 ```

 Replace * with language abbreviation and ** with page name.
+Replace #Pages in URL with translated words (correct URL).